-- Students must pay all applicable fees, as per the current published fee schedule at the time of the signing or entering into an enrollment contract or make other arrangements acceptable to the school. - This institution does not award credit for satisfactory completion of CLEP or other comparable examinations. - This institution does not award credit for experiential learning. - No Ability to Benefit students will be admitted. - This institution has not entered into an articulation or transfer agreement with any other institution. - Students must have graduated from high school, or earned a GED.
+- Students must pay all applicable fees, as per the current published fee schedule at the time of the signing or entering into an enrollment contract or make other arrangements acceptable to the school. - This institution does not award credit for satisfactory completion of CLEP or other comparable examinations. - This institution does not award credit for experiential learning. - No ability to benefit students will be admitted. - This institution has not entered into an articulation or transfer agreement with any other institution. - Students must have graduated from high school, or earned a GED. - The institution will maintain a written record of the previous education and training of veterans and eligible persons that the record will clearly indicate that credit has been granted, if appropriate, with the training period shortened proportionately and the student notified accordingly.